Introduction

 Card Rankings

-The ranking of cards in Screw Your Neighbor is the following high-to-low: K, Q, J, 10-2, A.
+The ranking of cards is as follows, from high to low: K, Q, J, 10-2, A.

 Aces are ranked the lowest and always are ranked the lowest.